danielfrg/storm-sklearn/README.md

 ### storm cluster

-Create the storm nimbus instance
+Create the storm nimbus instance:

 Create a `storm.map` file in the home directory